 a dorsal hump.
 The ryukin was developed in China and imported and further developed

 There is a long-tailed version of this fish known as a fringetail/ribbontail ryukin, and there is a version of the foregoing called a tamasaba or sabao which has a single tail (rather than a double tail).

-The British standard for the ryukin is under development and should be published in 2011.
+The British standard for the ryukin is under development and should be published soon.